kylechinick/rpg-notes/README.md

 ## Tuesday, 09/27/2022

 - 5:00PM
   - Merge and reset previous notes reference project (time was spent on 9/23 working to connect a homework project to Firebase to test storing data independently from group work – the branch I thought I'd created was never made so I opted to clone and rebuild manually).
+Prior project link: https://github.com/kylechinick/help-queue-with-hooks.

 ## Friday, 09/23/2022